deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 ## Setting up Helm Subcharts
 Many of our applications we are providing to our internal customers are provided via helm.
 Helm allows it's users to inline values or load them directly from configuration files.

-To allow extenability of one helm chart we've build our own helm charts ontop of the existing ones and refence the desired charts as subcharts/dependencies.
+To allow extendability of one helm chart we've build our own helm charts ontop of the existing ones and reference the desired charts as subcharts/dependencies.

 Structurally our setup for helm charts looks like the following tree view.